 Google has always allowed you to choose your default keyboard in Android.
-Microsoft has gradually improved the keyboard in Windows Phone, but it’s still locked down to the default option.
-Apple has opened up third-party keyboard support for iOS 8, but it still has a way to go to match Android.
-Beyond the keyboard, you can set third-party apps as defaults for all kinds of things in Android that are locked down in iOS and WP.
+Microsoft has gradually improved the keyboard in Windows Mobile, but it’s still locked down to the default option.
+Apple opened up third-party keyboard support in iOS 8, and there are many more options now, but it still has a way to go to match Android.
+Beyond the keyboard, you can set third-party apps as defaults for all kinds of things in Android that are locked down in iOS and Windows Mobile.

 Rooting, bootloaders, and jailbreaking

 We’ve looked at how to root your Android phone or tablet before.
-It’s not for everyone, but if you want root access and complete control over your device then rooting is the way to get it.
+It’s not for everyone, but if you want root access and complete control over your device, then rooting is the way to get it.
 Rooting gives you access to more apps, the latest OS updates without waiting, new software skins to get the aesthetic you want, the chance to get rid of bloatware from carriers and manufacturers, potential tweaks to boost your device’s speed and battery life, and more.